Metaswitch/chef/cookbooks/clearwater/README.md

 Recipes for setting up a Clearwater deployment

 The general pattern is to have one recipe per Clearwater component.
-All components inherit from clearwater-base
+All components apply local config and inherit from chef-base.
+They do this by inheriting from clearwater-base.

 Requirements
 ============